 Step 2: Check out the Top 100s page for all the individual yearly playlists.

-Below you can find compilations playlists with all songs from 2012 through 2021 Top 100s.
-(Be aware songs may disappear to licensing issues or companies removing them)
+Below you can find the Spotify compilation playlists with all songs from 2011 through 2022 Top 100s.
+(Be aware not all songs may be available on Spotify due to licensing.

 Check out the weekly and monthly music videos posts on my site to stay up with current music as it releases.
 My weekly posts are compilations of the releases of each week.
 I sort through approximately 30 to 60 videos a week to bring you what I feel you should be watching.